Beginner terrain that is good as you develop your backcountry skills and when the avalanche danger is higher. Click for details.

 The Utah Avalanche Center says that this terrain has significant exposure to numerous commonly-occurring avalanche paths.
 Click for details.

-The Utah Avalanche Center says that this terrain is explosed to significant avalanche hazards often with multiple terrain traps.
+The Utah Avalanche Center says that this terrain is exposed to significant avalanche hazards often with multiple terrain traps.
 Click for details.

 This terrain can be accessed by resort skiers without skins.
 Click for details.